-Any severe violation of the above guidelines/rules, which includes the local district's student handbook, may lead to my dismissal from the E/MC program.
-I understand that if I am dismissed from the E/MC program, I may be responsible for any costs associated with tuition and/or books.
-I also understand that a dismissal from the program may jeopardize the timeline of my high school graduation; meaning I may no longer be able to graduate with my original class.
+Any severe violation of the rules and expectations, which includes the local district's student handbook and the KVCC student handbook, may lead to dismissal from the EMC program.
+We understand that if the student is dismissed from the EMC program, the student may be responsible for any costs associated with tuition and/or books.
+We also understand that a dismissal from the program may jeopardize the timeline of a student's high school graduation; meaning the student may no longer be able to graduate with the student's original class.

-Printed Name of E/MC Student
+Printed Name of EMC Student High School

-Signature of E/MC Student Date
+Signature of EMC Student Date

-Signature of Lywic Student Date
+Printed Name of Parent/Guardian Relationship

-Timed Name of Farency Guardian Signature of Parent/Guardian Date
+Date